aish21/Algorithms-and-Data-Structures/README.md

     - While there is an augmenting path between the source and the sink, add this path to the flow
     - Update the residual graph (Also note reverse-path if required because if we do not consider them, we may never find a maximum flow)
     - If the capacity for any edge is full, then that path cannot be used.

+### Dijkstra Algorithm
+* Allows us to find the shortest path between any two vertices of a graph
+* Differs from the minimum spanning tree because the shortest distance between two vertices might not include all the vertices of the graph
+* Works on the logic that any subpath of the shortest path between the source and the destination is also the shortest path.

 ## Dynamic Programming
 <p align="center">